uriah65/SQLBaseAdminUtility/README.md

 **To abort processes (disconnect users) from a database**

 SqlBaseAdmin.exe -a abort -s  serverName -p serverPassword -d databaseName

+**To snapshot-backup databse to the directory on the server**

+SqlBaseAdmin.exe -a snapshot -s  serverName -p serverPassword -d databaseName -r backuptopath

 ![Screenshot](https://victorscode.files.wordpress.com/2015/03/abortsnapshot1.png "Screen shot")